w15546251-afk/new-da-hood-farm/README.md

                 return false
             end

-            if cashiersFolder and char and char:FindFirstChild("HumanoidRootPart") and not isPlayerDownedOrDead() then local rootPart = char.HumanoidRootPart
+            if CashiersFolder and char and char:FindFirstChild("HumanoidRootPart") and not isPlayerDownedOrDead() then local rootPart = char.HumanoidRootPart
-                local cashiers = cashiersFolder:GetChildren()
+                local cashiers = CashiersFolder:GetChildren()

                 for _, cashier in ipairs(cashiers) do
-                    if not isCashierFarmRunning or isPlayerDownedOrDead() then break end

-                    if not isValidCashier(cashier) then continue end
+                    if not isCashierFarmRunning or isPlayerDownedOrDead() then break end if not isValidCashier(cashier) then continue end

                     local cashierCf = getObjectCFrame(cashier)